 February 28, 2019 ~ Andreas Ludwig Priwin, commonly known as pianist, composer, arranger, conductor André Previn, passed away in New York, New York, USA ~ As an arranger and composer for Metro-Goldwyn-Mayer involved in the music for over 50 films.
 Won four Oscars for best music scoring or adaptation on the films Gigi, Porgy & Bess, Irma La Douce and My Fair Lady.
 Also a music director and conductor closely associated with leading classical orchestras including the Houston Symphony, the Pittsburgh Symphony Orchestra, the Los Angeles Philharmonic, the Oslo Philharmonic, the London Symphony Orchestra, and the Royal Philharmonic Orchestra.
 Worked in smaller ensembles such as jazz trios and accompanied jazz singers, mostly focusing on the American Songbook idiom ~ Previn was born in 1929

 February 28, 2019 ~ Guitarist Ed Bickert passed away in Toronto, Canada ~ Started as studio musician and sideman for Ron Collier, Moe Koffman, Phil Nimmons.
 Has toured with Ruby Braff, Frank Rosolino, Milt Jackson, Oscar Peterson, Buddy Tate, Peter Appleyard.
-Also recorded with Ernestine Anderson, Benny Carter, Rosemary Clooney, Lorne Lofsky, Dave McKenna, Ken Peplowski, and with Neil Swainsn.
+Also recorded with Ernestine Anderson, Benny Carter, Rosemary Clooney, Lorne Lofsky, Dave McKenna, Ken Peplowski, and with Neil Swainson.
 Bickert worked extensively with Canadian bandleader Rob McConnell on various projects from 1969's the Boss Brass through to 1998's Big Band Christmas.
 In the 1970s, at the end of Desmond's life, Bickert also worked with Paul Desmond, starting on 1974's Pure Desmond, which brought him to an international audience.
 The association with Desmond resulted in several live concerts as a “Canadian” quartet featuring Bickert, Desmond, bassist Don Thompson and drummer Jerry Fuller, some of which were released on LP ~ Bickert was born in 1932

 February 28, 2016 ~ TV producer, composer Don Battye passed away in Puerto Princesa, Philippines ~ Best known as a TV producer, script writer, script editor for a variety of Australian shows.
-As a composer known for co-writing a number of musicals, including several specifically for children from the early 1970s onwards, usually in partnership with Peter Pinne ~ Battye was born in 1938
+As a composer known for co-writing a number of musicals, including several specifically for children from the early-1970s onwards, usually in partnership with Peter Pinne ~ Battye was born in 1938

 February 28, 2013 ~ Pianist, conductor, film composer Armando Trovaioli passed away in Rome, Italy ~ Best known as a prolific film composer with over 300 credits to his name, including for Anna scoring the international hit El Negro Zumbon.
 Also wrote the music for a number of musicals, notably 1962's Rugantino and 1974's Aggiungi Un Post A Tavola ~ Trovajoli was born in 1917